eagardi/eagardi.github.io/FinalPaper2.md

  The picture above shows the actual sized that an image would have to be in order to fit the screen and not be pixelated.
 ### Wrap and Match Parent Vs. Setting Actual Sizes
+Using "wrap_content" and "match_parent" on widgets allows the component to expand and retract depending on the size of the screen.